3antozz/Odin-Book/README.md

 ![Followers List](./client/public/showcase/users.png)

+## Why build this project ?

+This was one of the first FullStack projects I created, it's purpose was to tie everything I learned from The Odin Project's course together in a relatively complex project.
+Social media apps are among the most widely used applications on the web today.

 ## Features

 - Authentification with username/password AND Github Auth (cookies based).
 - Real time interaction updates (posts, follow requests, comments, likes).
 - Image sharing capability.
 - User connection and interaction.

-## Why build this project ?

-This was one of the first FullStack projects I created, it's purpose was to tie everything I learned together in a relatively complex project.
-Social media apps are among the most widely used applications on the web today.

 ## Technologies Used